numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 change the central performance measure [#]_, however, they improve the reliability, comparability [#]_, precision, and "visibility" of the measured results.

 Moreover, any multistart procedure (which relies on an interim termination of the algorithm) is encouraged.
-Multistarts may not be independent as they can feature a parameter sweep (e.g., increasing population size [HAR1999]_ [AUG2005]_) or can be based on the outcome of the previous starts.
+Multistarts may not be independent as they can feature a parameter sweep (e.g., increasing population size [HAR1999]_ [AUG2005]_), can be based on the outcome of the previous starts, or feature a systematic change of the initial conditions for the algorithm.

 After a multistart procedure has been established, a recommended procedure is to use a budget proportional to the dimension, :math:`k\times n`, and run